Go To Top Go Up Go Back Go Forward

-To open a file for storing one or more vectors of equal length.
+To open a Vector File for storing one or more vectors of equal length.

 SYNOPSIS